HaxeFlixel/flixel-docs/documentation/01_tutorial/00-tutorial.html.md

 Welcome to HaxeFlixel!
 In this tutorial, you will learn how to create a complete game in HaxeFlixel from start to finish, and then some.
 Each step is broken into smaller chunks to help you get through even the most complicated and daunting steps.

-This tutorial is geared towards building for Flash, Windows, and Android.
-We will work primarily with Flash most of the time.
+This tutorial is geared towards building for HTML5, Windows, and Android.
+We will work primarily with HTML5 most of the time.

 We are going to be building a small **dungeon crawler**.
 You can see the finished product here: